 Rosy barbs are great to have in a tank full of other fish, not only because they wouldn’t harm a fly, but because they are great fun to watch.
 A rosy barb spends most of it’s time flitting in and out of plants, playing tag, and chasing it’s own tail!

 Rosy barbs are named for their warm, fire-like coloration.
 They are small slices of gold under-toned with red and orange in the tank.
-They sort of rock the punk look with a dorsal fin that seems spiky and spotted with black.
+They have a dorsal fin that seems spiky and spotted with black.

 Pros of keeping with Black Moor: